 On October 12, 2017, EirGen, our wholly-owned subsidiary, and Japan Tobacco Inc. ("JT") entered into a Development and License Agreement (the "JT Agreement") granting JT the exclusive rights for the development and commercialization of Rayaldee in Japan (the "JT Territory").
 The license grant to JT covers the therapeutic and preventative use of Rayaldee for (i) SHPT in non-dialysis and dialysis patients with CKD, (ii) rickets, and (iii) osteomalacia, as well as such additional indications as may be added to the scope of the license subject to the terms of the JT Agreement.
-In connection with the transaction, OPKO received an initial upfront payment of \$6 million, and OPKO will receive another \$6 million upon the initiation of OPKO's planned phase 2 study for Rayaldee in dialysis patients in the U.S. OPKO is also eligible to receive up to an additional aggregate amount of \$31 million upon the achievement of certain regulatory and development milestones by JT for Rayaldee in the JT Territory, and \$75 million upon the achievement of certain sales based milestones by JT in the JT Territory.
+In connection with the transaction, OPKO received an initial upfront payment of \$6 million, and OPKO received another \$6 million upon the initiation of OPKO's Phase 2 study for Rayaldee in dialysis patients in the U.S. in September 2018.
+OPKO is also eligible to receive up to an additional aggregate amount of \$31 million upon the achievement of certain regulatory and development milestones by JT for Rayaldee in the JT Territory, and \$75 million upon the achievement of certain sales based milestones by JT in the JT Territory.
 OPKO will also receive tiered, double digit royalty payments at rates ranging from low double digits to mid-teens on sales of Rayaldee within the JT Territory.
-JT will, at its sole cost and expense, be responsible for performing all development activities necessary to obtain all regulatory approvals for Rayaldee in Japan and for all commercial activities pertaining to Rayaldee in Japan, except for certain preclinical expenses for which OPKO has agreed to reimburse JT up to a capped amount.
+JT will, at its sole cost and expense, be responsible for performing all development activities necessary to obtain all regulatory approvals for Rayaldee in Japan and for all commercial activities pertaining to Rayaldee in Japan.